lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 For DP0 participants from Australia and Asia, there will be a `Third Thursday Office Hour`_ (actually Wed 4pm Pacific, which is Thu 10am in Sydney).

-**Purpose**
+|**Purpose**

-* learn how to use the RSP in a guided, hands-on way
+| - learn how to use the RSP in a guided, hands-on way
-* network, discuss science, do activities together
+| - network, discuss science, do activities together
-* present DP0-related work
+| - present DP0-related work
-* get live support from Rubin staff
+| - get live support from Rubin staff

 **Format**